 DHS, under a Memorandum of Understanding (MOU) with DHCD, administers the Emergency Solutions Grant and is responsible for carrying out activities that support individuals and families experiencing homelessness.
-Similarly, DOH's HIV/AIDS, Hepatitis, STD, and TB Administration administers the Housing Opportunities for Persons with Aids (HOPWA) program under an MOU with DHCD.
+DOH's HIV/AIDS, Hepatitis, STD, and TB Administration administers the Housing Opportunities for Persons with AIDS (HOPWA) program.